G

 What Eats the Great Potoo?

-The great potoo has few predators, but their nests occasionally get ransacked by falcons and monkeys.
+The great potoo has few predators, but its nests occasionally get ransacked by falcons and monkeys.
 The adults often stand guard next to the nest during the day and rely on camouflage for protection.

 Reproduction, Young, and Molting

-Their breeding season can be as early as February and as late as August and typically aligns with the region’s wet season.
+Their breeding season can be as early as February and as late as August, and typically aligns with the region’s wet season.
 But some areas provide year-round breeding conditions.
 Females lay one egg per breeding season.
 We don’t know much about their brooding behavior, but researchers estimate incubation to be around one month.
 Mated pairs work together to incubate, feed, and guard their young.
 Chicks are around seven ounces by a few days old, and after five weeks, they resemble their parents except with lighter builds and paler plumage.
-Their young fledge the nest around two months old and whisdon’t return.
+Their young fledge the nest around two months old and don’t return.

 Population